 Fast on the way up, even faster on the way down.
 The iconic Specialized Rockhopper is a hardtail mountain bike with rapid rolling 29” wheels that combines efficient climbing ability with stable handling and a confident, snappy ride.
 In this review, we discuss the attributes of the four different Rockhopper models in the range - Sport, Comp, Expert & Pro - and the type of terrain that they are best for riding.

 While aimed squarely at rapid cross country adventures, the Rockhopper’s assured ride characteristics make it a great choice for trail centre loops too.
-The 29” wheels carry speed incredibly well over both rough and smooth terrain and the Rockhopper’s nimble geometry means that it is equally at home on tight technical singletrack as it is on fast gravel tracks.
-All four models sit under the £1,000 mark, so if you are looking for a commuter bike that will double up as weekend adventurer then this is the perfect choice.
+Three of the four models sit under the £1,000 mark, so if you are looking for a commuter bike that will double up as weekend adventurer then this is the perfect choice.
 You can also buy the Specialized Rockhopper through the Cycle to Work scheme.

 There are two different high-quality frames in the Rockhopper range.
 The Rockhopper Sport is built around an A1 Premium aluminium frame which features some butted tubes, where excess material has been shaved away from low stress areas to keep the weight down while maintaining strength.
 The other three models in the range feature an A1 SL Premium Aluminium frame which reduces weight still further.
 This is built with fully-butted tube sets for the optimum strength to weight ratio, and also features a tapered head tube for increased steering precision.

 One of the defining features of the Rockhopper is the dialled XC trail geometry.
 Short chainstays offer nimble handling while the roomy top tube and low bottom bracket height offer a planted feel which inspires confidence on challenging trails.